notionparallax/blog/_posts/2015-11-16-hierarchy-networks-generals-and-clouds-of-purpose.md

 <iframe class="the-man" src="https://www.youtube.com/embed/37oJqWp4rJM?enablejsapi=1&amp;origin=http://notionparallax.co.uk" frameborder="0" allowfullscreen="" seamless="" id="ba_yt_0"></iframe>

-People don’t really like hierarchies because, unless you are the king, it feels a bit like <em>the man</em> is keeping you down.
-This is mainly an excuse to get a video into this; it’s not really about <em>you</em>, it’s about outcomes.
+People don’t really like hierarchies because, unless you are the king, it feels a bit like _the man_ is keeping you down.
+This is mainly an excuse to get a video into this; it’s not really about _you_, it’s about outcomes.
 If the outcomes are good, then there’s a pretty good chance it’ll be good for you too.

 The big thing that networks give you automatically is robustness.
 (Some people call it self healing.)
 If one part of the network is broken then information can still flow around it.
-Information also <em>diffuses</em> in a network.
+Information also _diffuses_ in a network.
 That means that as soon as some information is made or discovered then it starts being useful to people.
 The number of people that it’s useful to just keeps growing as more people know.
 (If you are feeling nerdy, it’s a geometric growth, exponential if you must!)
 That makes it hard to control information if you are a secretive type, but being secretive is the enemy of being successful in the modern world![^3]

 Networks don’t automatically get information to the right person straight away.
 Diffusion isn’t a directed phenomenon.
 When you let them be, humans are smart.
 They solve that problem by sending information straight to the person who needs it.
 This doesn’t work in strict hierarchies because of chain of command issues.